Reform scam FAQs

 May 30, 2025

 Commercial fishing industry representatives spent a year developing a wishlist of changes.
-The Minister directed Fisheries New Zealand to work with the representatives to develop a proposal package for public consultation.
-Recreational fishing and environmental representatives were not invited to participate in discussions.
+The Minister directed Fisheries New Zealand to work with the Seafood Industry Forum to develop a proposal package for public consultation.
+Recreational fishing and environmental representatives were deliberately not invited to participate in those discussions.

 May 30, 2025